A&S Challenges: Stuff

 A lady of worth should smell sweet, so it is a pleasure to use plants from the garden and spices from the kitchen to make a tisane suitable for my hair, my face and my linens.

 I like having a nice-smelling spray when I'm ironing my linen garb, but the recipes for Queen of Hungary Water always seem chockful of ingredients.
-As a starter, I decided to try Aqua de Lavenda, from Gioventura Rosetti's Notandissimi Secreti de l'Arte Profumatoria, a book of 30 cosmetic recipes published in Venice in 1555.
+As a starter, I decided to try Aqua de Lavanda, from Gioventura Rosetti's Notandissimi Secreti de l'Arte Profumatoria, a book of 300 cosmetic recipes published in Venice in 1555 using relatively simple ingredients such as lavender, cinnamon and jasmine.
+Given my Venetian ties to the Mocenigo family, it seems appropriate that one of the two surviving copies of Rossetti's work is held in the Palazzo Mocenigo in Venice (home to a lovely cosmetics and costume museum).

 I poured 2/3C of aqua vitae (in this case plain vodka) over 1/2C of dried lavender flowers from my garden, and let the mix steep in a screw-top jar for three days.
 (Countdown had jars with my KK sigil on them!)

 To the resulting dark brown solution, I then added 1/4C of rosewater, 3 sticks of cinnamon and 6 cloves; I didn’t want the water to be too dominated by lavender.
 Rosetti then has the liquid distilled in an alembic, which I didn't have.
-So I sealed the jar tightly and placed it in a pot of gently simmering water for around 15 minutes.
+So, following the good Donna's approach, I sealed the jar tightly and placed it in a pot of gently simmering water for around 15 minutes.

 The jar's metal lid showed a pleasingly indented form, indicating it was sealed with a partial vacuum.
 From there it went into a dark cupboard for four weeks.